peerkar/liferay-gsearch/README.md

 # Requirements

-* Liferay DXP SP5 or minimum FP28
+* Liferay DXP SP5 or at least fixpack version 28
 * Audience Targeting Installed

-This application requires version 2.1.0 of the Soy portlet bridge.
-If you are using Liferay DXP service pack bundles, the minimum requirement is SP5.

 Some of the features require the custom Elasticsearch adapter.
 If you plan to use that, please also install a standalone Elasticsearch server to be able to configure custom mappings.
 Installing a standalone server is anyways recommended.